w3c/WebPlatformWG/meetings/16-09-20IndexDB-ServiceWorkers.md

-# TPAC Service Workers meeting - 20 September 2016
+# TPAC Service Workers & Index DB meeting - 20 September 2016

-This meeting will take place on 19 September 2016 as part of [TPAC 2016](https://www.w3.org/2016/09/TPAC/)
+This meeting will take place on 20 September 2016 as part of [TPAC 2016](https://www.w3.org/2016/09/TPAC/)

 ## Expected attendees